 Dr. Cristiano provides supervision for early childhood and preschool cases, as well as training in the role of school liaison work in the neuropsychological evaluation across all ages.
-More specifically, she provides supervision surrounding data collection, test selection, behavioral management during testing, differential diagnosis, and recommendations for cases under age 6.
-Dr. Cristiano also works with residents on translating test scores into concrete, practical, and relatable recommendations for school districts in order to support a child's success across all of their settings.
+More specifically, as Director of the Developmental Assessment Clinic, she provides supervision surrounding data collection, test selection, behavioral management during testing, differential diagnosis, and recommendations for cases under age 6.
+Dr. Cristiano also works with residents on translating test scores into concrete, practical, and relatable recommendations for school districts in order to support a child's success across all settings.
 Specialized training in advocacy work and the role of the neuropsychologist in special education meetings is also available.